karinatitov/lambda/README.md

 The following variables can be customized by creating a terraform.tfvars file:

 - region: The AWS region where the resources will be created.
 Default is us-east-1.
 - lambda_function_filename: The name of the ZIP file containing the function code.
-Default is message_new_lambda_function.zip.
+Default is lambda.zip.

 #Outputs
 The following outputs are available after running terraform apply: